Book Review – The End of Alzheimer’s by Dr. Dale Bredesen

 Alzheimer’s Disease as a “Leaky Roof”

-Dr. Bredesen uses the metaphor of a leaky roof for Alzheimer’s disease.
+The End of Alzheimer’s uses the metaphor of a leaky roof for this disease.
 The roof has approximately 36 “holes,” though a few more may yet be identified.
 These holes signify the number of contributors he and his team have identified as playing a role in the development of dementia and Alzheimer’s disease.

 The size of the holes—that is, the probability of developing Alzheimer’s disease–depends on the impact of genetics and the environment.
 Because each hole is a different size (depending on genetics and other factors) for each person, not every single hole needs to be patched; however, if you only patch one hole in the roof, you will still have a leaky roof.
 Our pharmaceutical model only has touched on one pathway—trying to stop the formation of plaques—and overlooked other possible causes, which is why our attempts at treating Alzheimer’s disease have failed.